 Erika Lutzner edits Scapegoat Review.
 She curates Upstairs at Erika’s, a monthly salon in Williamsburg.
 She is the author of Invisible Girls by dancing girl press and editor of the anthology Some Things Are True That Never Happened.
 Her latest chapbook Bedtime Stories by dancing girl press will be coming out this fall.

 Robin Davidson’s poems and translations have appeared in 91st Meridian, AGNI, Literary Imagination, the Paris Review, Tampa Review, Words Without Borders, and the Polish journal, Fraza.
 She is co-translator, with Ewa Elżbieta Nowakowska, of The New Century: Poems, from the Polish of Ewa Lipska (Northwestern University Press), and has received, among other awards, a Fulbright professorship at the Jagiellonian University in Kraków, and a National Endowment for the Arts translation fellowship.
 Her most recent work on Lipska’s poetry appears in the fall 2012 issue of Common Knowledge (Duke University Press).
 She teaches creative writing as associate professor of English for the University of Houston-Downtown.

 Martin Woodside is involved with content production, finances, and development for Calypso Editions.
-His poetry chapbook Stationary Landscapes came out in 2009 (Pudding House Press), and he spent 2009-10 on a Fulbright in Romania studying Romanian poetry.
-Currently he’s working on various projects translating Romanian poets into English and lives with his family in Philadelphia where he’s pursuing a PhD in Childhood Studies at Rutgers-Camden.
-Email: email@example.com.
+He’s published a chapbook of poetry, Stationary Landscapes (Pudding House Press) in 2009, and a full-length collection, This River Goes Two Ways, in 2015 (WordTech).
+He spent 2009-10 on a Fulbright in Romania studying Romanian poetry and has published two books of Romanian poetry in translation.
+Currently, Martin lives with his family in Philadelphia.
+Email: firstname.lastname@example.org.